bwtian/rLib/README.md

 rLib
 ====

-R library for Ubuntu Linux
+R library for Windows I used